theprogmatheus/ItemBuilder/README.md

-# ItemBuilder 1.8.8
+# ItemBuilder (Bukkit) 1.8.8
-A basic library for creating ItemStack from a string.
+A basic Bukkit library for creating ItemStack from a string.